 The measurements are taken with a non-elastic centimetre tape measure from the top of your bump to the top of your pubic bone.
 It may be written down as ‘fundal height’ (FH) or symphysis-fundal height (SFH).
-These measurements should be taken at each antenatal visit (on average every 2-3 weeks).
+These measurements should be taken at each antenatal visit from around 24 weeks.

 The measurement should be within 3cm of the number of weeks you are pregnant.
 When you're 30 weeks pregnant, for example, your measurement should be somewhere between 27cm and 33cm.
 This will vary depending on your height and weight in early pregnancy, how many children you’ve had and your ethnicity.